Murder in a Small Town: Reception

 Murder in a Small Town was nominated for an Edgar Award for Best Television Feature or Miniseries in 2000.

-Murder in a Small Town was the first of the A&E Original Movies, a series that grew to six to eight films annually.
+Murder in a Small Town was the first of the A&E Original Movies, a series that grew to six to eight films annually over the next few years.
 At the time of broadcast it became the A&E Network's second-highest rated original movie ever—second only to Pride and Prejudice (1995), a miniseries that A&E coproduced with the BBC.
 Placing 13th in Nielsen's top 15 programs on basic cable networks for the week of January 4–10, 1999, Murder in a Small Town received a rating of 2.6 (2.55 million homes).
 The film drew a combined 3.4 million households with its encore showing at midnight ET (921,000).

 "The high ratings of Murder in a Small Town guarantee that A&E will do more movies starring Wilder as Cash Carter," reported Variety.
 Encouraged by the record-breaking debut, A&E announced two more series of original movies focusing on American detectives: Spenser (Small Vices) and Nero Wolfe (The Golden Spiders: A Nero Wolfe Mystery).